JaimeHyland/Mellifera/README.md

 - Elise reckons that by far the most important page on the website (especially in relation to Tomáš' products) is the *product detail* page, where users will expect to find all the information they need to tell whether the individual article is compatible with their beekeeping system.
 A well-structured product details page containing accurate information will contribute very substantially to the site's expertise, authority and trustworthiness.
   - Firstly, products incompatible with the site user's chosen filter (if any) should simply not appear on the products listing page.
-  - Secondly, beebox products should show a full set of interior dimensions, along with a clear indication of the type and (especially) thickness of the timber used.
+  - Secondly, beebox products should show a full set of interior dimensions, along with a clear indication of the type and thickness of the timber used.
   - Where relevant, assembly instructions and any recommended wood treatments should be mentioned, as well as any additional consumables or materials needed to put the piece together.
 All such materials should as far as possible also be available from the site, and should be linked to from all relevant products.
 Bee boxes in particular will need non-toxic paints or wood treatments and honey frames will need support wires, nails and eyelets, as well as beeswax foundation sheets.
   - Assembly instructions for such standard hive components are widely available on the internet.
 Elise won't necessarily therefore need to create assembly and care instructions, but she should take a look at existing tips and tricks on the internet (in youtube videos, for example) to see if any such resources are relevant and authoritative enough to be worth linking to.
 It might even be worth adding some of Elise's own tips and tricks.